Attorney general: Nepal

 In Nepal, the attorney general is the chief legal adviser of the Government of Nepal as well as its chief public prosecutor.
 An Attorney General is appointed by the President on recommendation of the Prime Minister.

 The Attorney General's Office is a constitutional body under the Constitution of Nepal (2015).
 For a person to be eligible for the post of Attorney General, they must also be qualified to be appointed as a judge of the Supreme Court.

 New Zealand

 In New Zealand, the attorney-general is the chief law officer and primary legal advisor of the New Zealand government.
 The Attorney-General is the Minister responsible for the Crown Law Office, the Parliamentary Counsel Office, and the Serious Fraud Office.
 Historically, the post could be held either by a politician or by a senior jurist, but today, it is invariably held by a member of Parliament.
 The Attorney-General attends Cabinet, but the post is not the same as the Minister of Justice.
 By tradition, persons appointed to the position of Attorney-General have been lawyers.
 Only two former attorneys-general have not been lawyers, most recently Dr Michael Cullen who held the post in 2005, and again from 2006.

 Pakistan

-The Attorney-General of Pakistan is the legal adviser to the government of the Pakistan and its public prosecutor.
+The Attorney-General of Pakistan is the chief legal adviser to the government of Pakistan and its principal public prosecutor.